Coupled reaction-diffusion equations on adjacent domains: Introduction

-With respect to \eqref{1eq:BRR2}, our configuration in \eqref{1eq:1.1} with $N=2$ represents the case in which the road of fast diffusion is replaced by a \emph{strip}.
-Therefore, the goal of this work is to study whether the properties of the road-field model studied in \cite{BRR2} still hold true with a thick region, and what is the behavior for higher spatial dimensions.
-In particular, we prove the existence of an asymptotic speed of propagation, and we study when an enhancement with respect to the homogeneous case takes place, as well as the behavior of the asymptotic speed of propagation as the diffusion $D$ and the radius of the cylinder vary.
+In the light of these previous studies, it is natural to investigate systems of the type \eqref{1eq:1.1}.
+Indeed, with respect to \eqref{1eq:BRR2}, our configuration in \eqref{1eq:1.1} with $N=2$ represents the case in which the road is replaced by a \emph{strip}.
+Therefore, one of the goals of this work is to study whether the properties of the road-field model studied in \cite{BRR2} still hold with a thick region of fast diffusion, and to determine the behavior for higher spatial dimensions.
+In particular, we prove the existence of an asymptotic speed of propagation in the direction $x_1$, and we study when an enhancement with respect to the homogeneous case takes place, as well as the behavior of the asymptotic speed of propagation as the diffusion $D$ and the radius of the cylinder vary.
 Our first result is the following.